 Hierarchies impose a family structure on dimension values.
 For a particular level value, a value at the next higher level is its parent, and values at the next lower level are its children.
 These familial relationships enable analysts to access data quickly.

 A level represents a position in a hierarchy.
 For example, a time dimension might have a hierarchy that represents data at the month, quarter, and year levels.
 Levels range from general to specific, with the root level as the highest or most general level.
 The levels in a dimension are organized into one or more hierarchies.

 Hierarchies are also essential components in enabling more complex rewrites.
 For example, the database can aggregate an existing sales revenue on a quarterly base to a yearly aggregation when the dimensional dependencies between quarter and year are known.

-Figure 3-2 illustrates a dimension hierarchy based on
+The following graphic illustrates a dimension hierarchy based on